wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

 ### Database indexing modes

-DocumentDB supports three indexing modes which can be configured via the indexing policy on a DocumentDB collection – Consistent, Lazy and None.
+DocumentDB supports three indexing modes which can be configured via the indexing policy on a DocumentDB collection <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Consistent, Lazy and None.

-**Consistent**: If a DocumentDB collection’s policy is designated as "consistent", the queries on a given DocumentDB collection follow the same consistency level as specified for the point-reads (i.e. strong, bounded-staleness, session or eventual).
+**Consistent**: If a DocumentDB <!-- deleted by customization collection's --><!-- keep by customization: begin --> collection’s <!-- keep by customization: end --> policy is designated as "consistent", the queries on a given DocumentDB collection follow the same consistency level as specified for the point-reads (i.e. strong, bounded-staleness, session or eventual).
 The index is updated synchronously as part of the document update (i.e. insert, replace, update, and delete of a document in a DocumentDB collection).
 Consistent indexing supports consistent queries at the cost of possible reduction in write throughput.
 This reduction is a function of the unique paths that need to be indexed and the “consistency level”.
 Consistent indexing mode is designed for “write quickly, query immediately” workloads.

 **Lazy**: To allow maximum document ingestion throughput, a DocumentDB collection can be configured with lazy consistency; meaning queries are eventually consistent.
-The index is updated asynchronously when a DocumentDB collection is quiescent i.e. when the collection’s throughput capacity is not fully utilized to serve user requests.
+The index is updated asynchronously when a DocumentDB collection is quiescent i.e. when the <!-- deleted by customization collection's --><!-- keep by customization: begin --> collection’s <!-- keep by customization: end --> throughput capacity is not fully utilized to serve user requests.
 For "ingest now, query later" workloads requiring unhindered document ingestion, "lazy" indexing mode may be suitable.

 **None**: A collection marked with index mode of “None” has no index associated with it.
 Configuring the indexing policy with "None" has the side effect of dropping any existing index.